Martchus/tageditor/README.md

 tageditor <operation> [options]
 ```
 Checkout the available operations and options with `--help`.
 For a list of all available field names, track
 attribute names and modifier, use the CLI option `--print-field-names`.
+Not all fields are supported by all
+tag/container formats.
+Most notably, the Matroska container format does not use `track`/`disk` to store the
+track/disk number and total in one field.
+Instead, the fields `part` and `totalparts` need to be used on the
+desired target.

 Note that Windows users must use `tageditor-cli.exe` instead of `tageditor.exe` or use Mintty as terminal.
 Checkout the "[Windows-specific issues](#windows-specific-issues)" section for details.